-Plan Case 2164-M-11: A request by City of Urbana Zoning Administrator to rezone a parcel totaling approximately 0.57 acres from B-3, General Business Zoning District to B-4, Central Business Zoning District.
-208 West Griggs Street, Urbana.
+Plan Case No. 2164-M-11: A request by the Zoning Administrator to rezone a parcel located at 208 West Griggs Street totaling approximately 0.57 acres from B-3, General Business District, to B-4, Central Business Zoning District.